Christmas Gifts Kids Can Make

 Purchase clear plastic cups (8 oz.).
 In a small margarine tub pour white glue and dilute with water.
 Tear red and green tissue paper into small pieces.
 With a paintbrush let children paint the glue mixture onto the outside of the plastic cup then put tissue pieces on top of glue.
 Have them cover the entire cup.
 Let dry.
 Now a tea light candle can be placed inside and when lit shows the Christmas colors beautifully.

 Each child needs a bar of soap and a pretty sticker.
 If your stickers are a little large they will completely cover up the soap "name" on the bar (if it is marked).
 Have the children each choose a favorite sticker, unwrap the bar of soap, and place the sticker on top.
-Melts a bar of paraffin (like canning wax--very inexpensive). ( melt the paraffin in a pie tin placed on top of saucepan, kind of like a double boiler).
-When the wax is melted you dip the top of the soap into the wax to seal the sticker.
+Melt a bar of paraffin in a pie tin placed on top of saucepan like a double boiler.
+When the wax is melted, dip the top of the soap into the wax to seal the sticker.
 Then the sticker will last a long time and not come off when the soap gets wet.
 The paraffin not only seals--it makes the soap very shiny and pretty.
 After it cools it is ready to be wrapped and given away.
 The children enjoy making something that their parents can really use!
 These make nice Mother's Day presents too--Mom could put them in a drawer, like a sachet.
 You could use pastel soaps too and flower stickers.

 Get a sheet of Fun Foam, a package of Christmas stickers, & a strip of self- adhesive magnet.
 Cut the Fun Foam in squares bigger than the sticker, & the magnet in about 1/2" pieces.
 Give each child a piece of foam, a sticker, & a magnet.
 Put the sticker on the foam, trim around it as desired (leave some color from the foam showing as a border) & stick the magnet on the back.
 These are great for any holiday/occasion.
 A variation is to hot-glue a pin back to it instead of the magnet.